Diekirch - Valkenswaard 2007

-At the second checkpoint we took another break.
+At the second checkpoint we took another short break.
 Afterwards we came to a red traffic light.
-There was road work being done and police checking, the fine for ignoring the light was 150 euros.
+There was road work being done and police checking for people ignoring the red light, the fine was 150 euros.
 As soon as the light turned green we raced to make up for lost time.
 We ended up in a fast group going 36 km/h.
 When the hills started again the group fell apart.
 We kept cycling with a bald guy and two 30 year olds.
 Just before the third checkpoint Bart couldn't keep up anymore.

 We quickly ate to get some energy, every checkpoint was well staffed.

-We were told it would be flat after the third checkpoint, which was true.
+We were told it would be flat after the third checkpoint, which fortunately was true.
 Soon we reached a large group.
-Without much effort we could ride along, at 36 km/h.
+Without much effort we could ride along at around 36 km/h.
 We quickly made it to the fourth checkpoint.

 We cycled in the rear of a large group

 The last checkpoint, I looked very happy